auriq/ESSKibanaDataVisualization/README.md

 * AWS Configure (access/secret keys to connect S3 bucket)

-	The samples are using data in S3 bucket.
-In order to run the sample scripts, you need to give access/secret keys information under ~/.aws directory or add key options to `ess select` in sample scripts.
+	The samples are using data from S3 buckets.
+In order to run the sample scripts, you need to setup your AWS access/secret keys' information under ~/.aws directory or add key options to the `ess select` commands in the sample scripts.

-	(Any keys will work since this sample is accessing only public s3 bucket.)
+	(Any keys will work since this sample is accessing only public s3 buckets.)

 	Setup your S3 key as